 9.4.2.160 Transmit Power Envelope element

 (11ax)The Maximum Transmit PSD X subfield is encoded as an 8-bit 2s complement signed integer.
 The value of –128 indicates that the corresponding 20 MHz channel cannot be used for transmission.
 The value of +127 indicates that no maximum PSD limit is specified for the corresponding 20 MHz channel.
 For all other values Y of the subfield (i.e., –127 to +126, inclusive), the maximum transmit PSD in the corresponding 20 MHz channel is Y/2 dBm/MHz (i.e., ranging from –63.5 to +63 dBm/MHz).
+If an allowed PSD for the Xth 20 MHz channel is known with finer resolution than 20 MHz, the Maximum Transmit PSD X subfield is set to the lowest allowed PSD within the Xth 20 MHz channel.

 Part III Client connectivity signaling (to assist with troubleshooting connectivity).